1. Aims of the policy

 A cookie is a small file which your system retrieves when you visit our website and which compiles certain items of browsing data (e.g. language preferences and analyses of how you use the site, such as pages visited and length of visit).

-You can choose to refuse to have cookies installed and thus prevent browsing information from being collected (including your IP address and forwarding to Google Analytics).
+You can set your cookie preferences on our website and/or via your web browser.
 However, refusal to allow cookies may lead to certain parts of the website not working properly.
-For further information see https://www.allaboutcookies.org.
+For further information see http://www.allaboutcookies.org.

 12. Updating of this Policy

 This Policy may be subject to changes.
-Any future changes or additions to the processing of personal data as described in this Policy and concerning a Business Relationship will be communicated appropriately by the means that DECALIA usually uses to communicate with the Business Relationship.
 Changes and additions take effect from the time they are published on DECALIA’s website.